Home » Calculators » AC Repair Cost Calculator

 Repair or Replace?
 Hamilton's Decision Framework

-Systems under 8 years old β repair almost always makes sense for any single component failure.
-Systems 10β15 years old β evaluate carefully.
-Over 15 years β replacement is usually more economical unless it’s a minor repair.
+Systems under 8 years old — repair usually makes sense for single-component failures.
+Systems around 10–15 years old — evaluate case by case based on repair cost vs efficiency.
+Over 15 years — replacement is often more economical unless it’s a minor fix.

-If the repair bill exceeds 40β50% of a comparable new system’s installed cost, replacement typically wins.
-A $1,600 compressor repair on a system that would cost $5,500 to replace new is borderline; on a 14-year-old unit, it’s a clear replacement trigger.
+If the repair bill exceeds 40–50% of the cost of a new system, replacement usually makes more sense.
+For example, a $1,600 compressor repair on a unit that would cost about $5,500 to replace is borderline—but on a 14-year-old system, it clearly points toward replacement.

 One significant repair in 10 years is normal.
-Two major repairs in three years β especially on the same aging system β signals systemic failure.
-The next repair after a compressor replacement on an aging unit is usually the coil.
-Then it’s the coil again.
+Two major repairs within three years—especially on the same aging system—usually indicates broader system failure.
+After a compressor replacement on an older unit, the next likely failure is often the coil, and in many cases, issues tend to repeat rather than resolve long-term.

-Pre-2010 AC units in Hamilton using R-22 refrigerant present a specific problem: R-22 is banned from manufacture in Canada and costs $400β$800+ per pound to procure.
-A single refrigerant leak on an R-22 system is almost always a replacement decision, not a repair one.
+Pre-2010 AC units in Hamilton using R-22 refrigerant present a specific problem: R-22 is banned from manufacture in Canada and costs $400–$800+ per pound to source.
+A single refrigerant leak on an R-22 system is usually a replacement decision, not a repair one.

 How do I know if a Hamilton AC repair quote is fair?